 In the district of Paucartambo we can access the Tres Cruces sector of the park, one of the only two places in the world where you can observe the natural phenomenon of sunrise.

 To get to this natural viewpoint we must depart from the district of Paucartambo to the Control Post Acjanaco of the National Park of Manu, in a journey of approximately half an hour by land.
 Afterwards we will make another half-hour walk to Tres Cruces where you can enjoy the most beautiful sunrise in the world, and then continue along the route to the Manu National Park.

 How to get Manu tickets

 The entry price to the Manu River Basin is S /.
 150.00.
 While the Acjanaco Sector is S /.
 10.00 (rate subject to change)

-Tickets are purchased once you arrive at the Park, before entering.
+You purchase tickets when you arrive at the Park, before entering.